 What could be more fun than riding a motor scooter in Thailand.
 Exciting, romantic, adventurous, daring, cheap, convenient, and above all else cool.

 I couldn’t agree more.
 But allow me to add one more breathless adjective-lethal.

 Statistics Do Kill

-If I told you that last year 250 people died and thousands of others got violently ill eating shrimp at Chiang Mai restaurants, would you go to Chiang Mai and order shrimp?
+If I told you that last year 250 people died and thousands of others got violently ill eating food at Chiang Mai restaurants, would you go to a Chiang Mai restaurant?
+No, of course not.

-If I told you there was a Siamese psycho on the loose in Thailand who had killed and maimed thousands, especially tourists, would you still go?
+If I told you there was a Siamese psycho on the loose in Thailand who had killed and maimed tens of thousands, including many tourists, would you still go?
+No, of course not.

 2018 Chiang Mai Traffic Deaths & Injuries

 The stats are in for most of 2018 and there not pretty for Chiang Mai Province-the most dangerous province for driving in all Thailand.
 Yes, even more dangerous than Bangkok.
 (Traffic stats are hard to find for the nation as a whole.)